amoahjenise/the_linkup/README.md

 ### Introduction

-The recent update to the LUUL React App repository introduces the integration of Clerk for authentication.
+The recent update to the The Linkup React App repository introduces the integration of Clerk for authentication.
 Clerk provides robust authentication services, enhancing the security and user experience of the application.
 Additionally, webhooks have been implemented to synchronize user creation and deletion events with the PostgreSQL database.

 ### Integration with Clerk for Authentication